ashikagah/CarND-PID/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## Reflection

+#### 1. Describe the effect each of the P, I, D components had in your implementation.

+It was interesting to see the different effects of different parameters for each of the components, P (proportional), I (Integral) and D (Differential).
+As predicted from the equation, the P component mainly impacts the magnitude of the overcompensation.
+The I component affects the turning angle in acute curves.
+The D component affects the frequency and the magnitude of each overcompensation.

+#### 2. Describe how the final hyperparameters were chosen.

+First I randomly picked parameters for the P, I, and D components.
+I carefully adjusted the P component, paying particular attention to the magnitude of fluctuation of overcompensation.
+Then I adjusted the D component to make the drving as smooth as it can.
+Finally, the I component was adjusted mainly to smooth the acute curves.
+I kept the speed constant.

+* P = 0.135
+* I = 0.00027
+* D = 3.1